+'''

-source setup-environment <build-dir>
+$ source setup-environment <build-dir>

+'''

-5.6.6 Chromium Browser on X11 and Wayland
+5.6.6 Chromium Browser on X11, XWayland and Wayland

-The Yocto Project community has chromium-imx recipes in the dizzy branch for X11 and Wayland.
-Note that the VPU patches used have problems but GPU patches work.
+The Yocto Project community has chromium-imx recipes to enable hardware acceleration for X11, XWayland and Wayland version Chromium Browser for i.MX SoC with GPU hardware.
+Note that NXP does not support or test the patches from community, either for VPU or GPU support.
 This section describes how to integrate Chromium into your rootfs and enable hardware accelerated rendering of WebGL.
-The Chromium browser requires additional layers added in the fsl-release-setup.sh script.
+The Chromium browser requires additional layers added in the fsl-release-setup.sh script automatically.